MisterCxmpy/MisterCxmpy/README.md

 **Hi there, I'm Cosgun Hussein**

-This is my online portal showcasing all my work!
+This is my online portal showcasing all of my work!

 Currently I am working on:
 - Online article/blog sharing application ☕